WebOrigami/docs/src/content/framework/tutorial.md

 another: This is a file at the top level.
 ```

-Each key — the name of the virtual folder or file — is followed by a colon.
-Everything after the colon becomes the content.
+Each key — the name of the virtual folder or file — is followed by a colon and a space.
+Everything after the colon and space becomes the content.
 For virtual folders, indent virtual files beneath it.
 For virtual files, enter text after the colon.
 You can use a `|` character to indicate the beginning of multi-line text.

 Now you're going to start defining virtual files to bring your About Us site to life.

-<span class="tutorialStep"></span> **Try it:** In the `src` folder, open `site.vfiles`.
-Following the example above, edit the file to define a virtual folder called `public`.
-Inside `public`, define a single virtual file called `index.html` with the content: Hello, world!
+<span class="tutorialStep"></span> **Try it:** In the `src` folder, open `site.vfiles`, which defines a virtual folder called `public`.
+That virtual folder contains a single virtual file called `index.html` that currently has no content.
+Following the examples above, edit the definition of `index.html` to give it some content: Hello, world!
+(Be sure to include a space after the colon.)

 Try doing this on your own, then check your solution.